rrthomas/nancy/Cookbook.md

 document shows examples of its use.

 ## Generating a web site <a name="website-example"></a>

-[FIXME]: # (Add example use of an executable fragment (date))
-[FIXME]: # (Add an example about uniquely numbered invoices)
+[FIXME]: # (Use a diagram below)

-Suppose a web site has the following page design, from top to bottom: logo, navigation menu, breadcrumb trail, page body.
+Suppose a web site has the following page design, from top to bottom: logo, breadcrumb trail, navigation menu, page body.

 Most of the elements are the same on each page, but the breadcrumb trail has to show the canonical path to each page, and the logo is bigger on the home